skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter2_SetupLAW.md

 - Now that the **LAW-HoneypotVMLab Log Analytics workspace** is set up to record security events, it needs to know which machine/server to get those events from.
 In these next steps, I will connect the created Log Analytics workspace to my virtual machine.

-11. Heading back to the main **Log Analytics workspace** page, I clicked the **LAW-HoneypotVMLab** created earlier to connect it to my virtual machine
+11. Heading back to the main **Log Analytics workspace** page, I clicked the **LAW-HoneypotVMLab** created earlier to connect it to my virtual machine.

 ![Screenshot of Log Analytics workspaces overview](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c2-img12.PNG)